-The Earth, as a habitat for animal life, is in old age and has a fatal illness.
+width=0.4 delta=0 The Earth, as a habitat for animal life, is in old age and has a fatal illness.
 Several, in fact.
-It would width=0.4 be happening whether humans had ever evolved or not.
-But our presence is like the effect of an olddelta=0 age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.
+It would be happening whether humans had ever evolved or not.
+But our presence is like the effect of an oldage patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.

 The Earth, as a habitat for animal life, is in old age and has a fatal illness.
 Several, in fact.
-It would width=0.4 be happening whether humans had ever evolved or not.
-But our presence is like the effect of an delta=0.3 old-age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.
+It would be happening whether humans had ever evolved or not.
+But our presence is like the effect of an old-age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.

 The Earth, as a habitat for animal life, is in old age and has a fatal illness.
 Several, in fact.
-It would width=0.4 be happening whether humans had ever evolved or not.
-But our presence is like the effect of an delta=0.6 old-age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.
+It would be happening whether humans had ever evolved or not.
+But our presence is like the effect of an old-age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.

 The Earth, as a habitat for animal life, is in old age and has a fatal illness.
 Several, in fact.
-It would width=0.8 be happening whether humans had ever evolved or not.
-But our presence is like the effect of an olddelta=0 age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.
+It would be happening whether humans had ever evolved or not.
+But our presence is like the effect of an oldage patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.

 The Earth, as a habitat for animal life, is in old age and has a fatal illness.
 Several, in fact.
-It would width=0.8 be happening whether humans had ever evolved or not.
-But our presence is like the effect of an delta=0.3 old-age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.
+It would be happening whether humans had ever evolved or not.
+But our presence is like the effect of an old-age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.

 The Earth, as a habitat for animal life, is in old age and has a fatal illness.
 Several, in fact.
-It width=0.8 would be happening whether humans had ever evolved or not.
-But our presence is like the delta=0.6 effect of an old-age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.
+It would be happening whether humans had ever evolved or not.
+But our presence is like the effect of an old-age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.

-width=0.8 The Earth, as a habitat for animal life, is in old age and has a fatal illness.
+The Earth, as a habitat for animal life, is in old age and has a fatal illness.
 Several, in fact.
-It delta=0.6 would be happening whether humans had ever evolved or not.
-But our presence is like the would be happening whether humans had ever evolved or not.
+It would be happening whether humans had ever evolved or not.
 But our presence is like the effect of an old-age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.

-width=0.8 The Earth, as a habitat for animal life, is in old age and has a fatal illness.
+width=0.8 delta=0.6 factor=0.4 The Earth, as a habitat for animal life, is in old age and has a fatal illness.
 Several, in fact.
-It delta=0.6 would be happening whether humans had ever evolved or not.
+It would be happening whether humans had ever evolved or not.
 But our presence is like the effect of an old-age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.